Keratoconus and other Corneal Irregularities

 The ability to see clearly and three-dimensionally is achieved through constant practice.
 From the first day on, a child automatically trains its eyes, in case of ametropia with glasses or contact lenses as an aid, until this learning process is usually completed in the 7th-8th year of life.
 The vision of every child should therefore be assessed by an ophthalmologist as early as possible, especially if ametropia is suspected.

 Contact lenses are also suitable for children with vision impairments without medical-therapeutic necessity.
-In contrast to glasses, contact lenses do not press on the nose, do not fog up, offer clear vision even in the rain and cannot slip off the nose or break during use.
+In contrast to glasses, contact lenses do not press on the nose, do not fog up, offer clear vision even in rain and can neither slip off the nose nor break during use.
 While all these aspects can increase the enjoyment of sporting activities, the two types of visual aids are not mutually exclusive.
 In any case, spare spectacles are important, often for alternate wearing, according to needs and situation.

 The choice of the type of contact lenses depends on the issues regarding the suitable correction system and the present prescription.
 Usually there are different possibilities, the contact lenses are always customized according to the individual requirements.

 Important for an optimal result, especially for babies and toddlers, is the cooperation with the parents, as well as the empathetic care and accompaniment by us.
-The regular and at the beginning tight controls are important to be able to take into account the changing circumstances, especially because of the fast growth in the first years of life.
+The regular, at the beginning tightly scheduled checks are important to take into account the changing circumstances, especially because of the fast growth in the first years of life.

-Of course, we are always available to answer any questions, in order to offer the parents of the children optimal support.
+Of course, we are always available to answer any questions, in order to offer parents of children optimal support.

 In case of myopia, the view into the distance is blurred, e.g. the blackboard at school.
-Myopia is a common visual disorder that usually begins in children of school age and usually will progress.
+Myopia is a common refractive error that usually begins in children of school age and may progress for a number of years.

 The frequency of myopia has increased significantly worldwide in the last 2-3 decades.
 The causes are not fully understood, but genetic and environmental factors seem to have a significant influence.
 The latter include, for example, the intensity and duration of schooling, the duration of daily near work, the amount of time spent outdoors and urban or rural environments.

-The following table shows the increased risk of eye diseases with myopia:
+The following table shows the increased risk for eye disease in myopia:

 Tabelle: Gifford, Kate: Preparing for the Myopia Control Stampede, Contact Lens Spectrum, 2016; Flitcroft, D.I.: The complex interactions of retinal, optical and environmental factors, Progress in Retinal and Eye Research, 2012

 Progressive myopia can be slowed down by various measures.
-Part of this can be achieved by changes in behaviour, such as spending at least one hour a day outdoors in daylight, keeping a minimum distance of 30 - 40 cm when seeing in the vicinity, and regularly looking into the distance when working at close quarters for long periods.
+Part of this can be achieved by changes in behaviour, such as spending at least one hour a day outdoors in daylight, keeping a minimum distance of 30 - 40 cm when seeing in the vicinity, and regularly looking into the distance when doing close work for longer periods of time.